 How Does Comparative Anatomy Provide Evidence For Evolution

-Dec 04, 2025 · 12 min read
+12 min read

 Imagine holding a delicate bird wing, then comparing it to your own arm.
 Both share a surprising number of bones, arranged in a similar pattern.
-What could explain such a resemblance between structures used for vastly different purposes?
+Now, what could explain such a resemblance between structures used for vastly different purposes?
 This simple observation opens the door to the fascinating world of comparative anatomy, a field that provides compelling evidence for the grand narrative of evolution.

 Main Subheading: Unveiling Evolutionary Relationships Through Comparative Anatomy